Arirang (smartphone): Arirang 161

-In 2017, Arirang 161 was released.
+In 2017, the Arirang 161 was released.

-It had a 4.7-inch screen and was equipped with 32 GB memory card.
-It was also the first phone to have a fingerprint sensor.
+It had a 4.7-inch screen and was equipped with a 32 GB memory card.
+It was also the first Arirang phone to have a fingerprint sensor.

 Arirang 171

-The "Arirang 171" (아리랑171) was released in 2018.
+The Arirang 171 was released in 2018.

-The phone runs on Android Nougat and has a Core 2.6 GHz MT6797 chip from MediaTek, 5.5-inch panel, 4 GB of RAM, dual-rear camera 13MP lens, 8MP front-facing camera, 32 GB of ROM, a fingerprint sensor and support for 4K video recording.
+The phone runs on Android Nougat and has a Core 2.6 GHz MediaTek MT6797 processor, a 5.5-inch panel, 4 GB of RAM, dual-rear camera 13MP lens, 8MP front-facing camera, 32 GB of ROM, a fingerprint sensor and support for 4K video recording.

 The Arirang 171 can connect to the Mirae WiFi network.

 Arirang 221

-In October 2023, a smartphone called "Arirang 221" appeared in a Korean Central Television video.
+In October 2023, a smartphone called the Arirang 221 appeared in a Korean Central Television video.

+Although not much is known about the Arirang 221, it may have been released around 2023.

 Price

 The phone was distributed to local sales points operated by mobile operators such as Koryolink to be sold together with 3G SIM cards or as a stand-alone device.

-According to Daily NK, in 2014, "Arirang" was sold for $400.
+According to Daily NK, in 2014, the Arirang was sold for $400.

-According to CNN report, Arirang phones were sold for $350 in Pyongyang in 2017.
+According to a CNN report, Arirang phones were sold for $350 in Pyongyang in 2017.
 It costs 3.3 million KPW to buy an Arirang smartphone.